square/subzero/live-usb-creator/README.md

 ## Writing image to USB drive

-1. Identify device path to disk (such as `/dev/disk3`) with `diskutil list external physical`
+1. Identify device path to disk (such as `/dev/disk3`) with `diskutil list external physical`.
+We will call it `/dev/diskN` in the rest of the document.
-2. Unmount all volumes on that disk with `diskutil unmountDisk /dev/disk3`
+2. Unmount all volumes on that disk with `diskutil unmountDisk /dev/diskN`
 3. Identify the “raw” device path by replacing `disk` with `rdisk` in the device path.
 (E.g. `/dev/disk3` becomes `/dev/rdisk3`.)
 This speeds up writes by 3–4× in very informal testing.
-3. Write ISO to that “raw” device path with `sudo dd bs=1m if=boot.iso of=/dev/rdisk3`.
+3. Write ISO to that “raw” device path with `sudo dd bs=1m if=boot.iso of=/dev/rdiskN`.
 Remember that on MacOS you can check in on progress by sending SIGINFO with Ctrl+T. (Takes about 3 minutes in one test.)
-4. Eject the disk with `diskutil eject /dev/disk3`
+4. Eject the disk with `diskutil eject /dev/diskN`
 5. Remember to hold F12 during startup to get a boot menu.
 You’ll then select something like `UEFI: SanDisk`.

 ## Build process